Vermont: Law and government

 Vermont is federally represented in the United States Congress by two senators and one representative.

-The state is governed by a constitution which divides governmental duties into legislative, executive and judicial branches: the Vermont General Assembly, the governor of Vermont and the Vermont Supreme Court.
-The governorship and the General Assembly serve two-year terms including the governor and 30 senators.
+The state is governed by a constitution which divides governmental duties into legislative, executive, and judicial branches: the Vermont General Assembly, the governor of Vermont and the Vermont Supreme Court.
+The governorship and the General Assembly serve two-year terms including the governor, 30 senators, and 150 representatives.
 There are no term limits for any office.
 The state capital is in Montpelier.

 There are three types of incorporated municipalities in Vermont: towns, cities, and villages.
 Like most of New England, there is slight provision for autonomous county government.
-Counties and county seats are merely convenient repositories for various government services such as state courts, with several elected officers such as a state's Attorney and sheriff.
+Counties and county seats are merely convenient repositories for various government services such as state courts, with several elected officers such as a state's attorney and sheriff.
 All county services are directly funded by the state of Vermont.
 The next effective governmental level below state government are municipalities.
 Most of these are towns.

 Finances and taxation

 Vermont is the only state in the union not to have a balanced-budget requirement, yet it has had a balanced budget every year since 1991.

 In 2007, Moody's gave its top bond credit rating (Aaa) to the state.

 The state uses enterprise funds for operations that are similar to private business enterprises.
 The Vermont Lottery Commission, the Liquor Control Fund, and the Unemployment Compensation Trust Fund, are the largest of the State's enterprise funds.

 Also in 2007, Vermont was the 14th highest out of 50 states and the District of Columbia for state and local taxation, with a per capita load of $3,681.
 The national average was $3,447.
-However, CNNMoney ranked Vermont highest in the nation based on the percentage of per capita income.
-The rankings showed Vermont had a per capita tax load of $5,387, 14.1% of the per capita income of $38,306.

 Vermont collects a state personal income tax in a progressive structure of five different income brackets, with marginal tax rates ranging from 3.6% to 9.5%.
 In 2008, the top 1% of Vermont residents provided 30% of the income tax revenue; around 2,000 people had sufficient income to be taxed at the highest marginal rate of 9.5%.

 Vermont's general state sales tax rate is 6%, which is imposed on sales of tangible personal property, amusement charges, fabrication charges, some public utility charges and some service contracts.
 Some towns and cities impose an additional 1% Local Option Tax.
 There are 46 exemptions from the sales tax, including exemptions for food, medical items, manufacturing machinery, equipment and fuel, residential fuel and electricity, clothing, and shoes.
 A use tax is imposed on the buyer at the same rate as the sales tax.
 The buyer pays the use tax when the seller fails to collect the sales tax or the items are purchased from a source where no tax is collected.
 The use tax applies to items taxable under the sales tax.